 Go here to learn more about doing laundry with Laundry Out, Inc.

-TaskRabbit is a company you can sign up with to offer all kinds of services to people in your area who may need them — including laundry services.
+SudShare is a company you can sign up with to start doing laundry for people in your area.

-According to the website, you can expect to earn about $20 hourly for laundry and ironing services.
+According to the website, you can expect to earn at minimum $15 for each laundry job, plus you get tips.

 5 – Start Your Own Laundry Business